pulumi/pulumi/tools/mujs/README.md

 It will be obvious if the tests passed or failed and, afterwards, code coverage data will be output to the console.

+## Libraries

+In order to use the Mu libraries -- including the Mu standard library -- you will need to do a few additional steps to prepare your developer workspace.
+Please see [this document](/lib/README.md) for details on how to do this.